-I draw on data from a project I conducted in 2001-2002 on people's Web-use skills.
-I defined skill as a user's ability to locate content on the Web effectively and efficiently.
-I gathered data on one hundred randomly selected Web users' online skills using in-person observations and in-depth interviews.
+I draw on data from a project I conducted from 2001 to 2002 on people's web-use skills.
+I defined skill as a user's ability to locate content on the web effectively and efficiently.1 I gathered data on 100 randomly selected web users' online skills using in-person observations and in-depth interviews.
 Participants performed online tasks in a research setting.
 All of their online actions were recorded and later analyzed to see whether they could locate various types of content online and how long they took to do so.
-Hargittai (2002a) describes the methodology in more detail.
-The in-person observations of people's online browsing behavior resulted in two measures of online skill:
+Hargittai (2002a, 2004a) describes the methodology in more detail.
+The in-person observations of people's online browsing behavior resulted in two measures of online skill: the percentage of eight tasks (efficiency).